DrakirL/DrakirL.github.io/p10/class/bard.md

 ## Bard Class Features
 These are the core features granted for the Bard Class.

-### Core: "Spellcasting Core"?
-Talented Troubadour?
-Magical Secrets?
-You learn any 6 Spells of your choice. <br>
+### Level 1: Bardic College
+Choose a Bard Subclass.
+You may count each Talent listed under it count as a Bard Class Talent.<br>
+Your options are the following:
++ College of Ambience
++ College of Blades
++ College of Eloquence
++ College of Glamour
++ College of Hymns
++ College of Metal
++ College of the Quill
++ College of Song
++ College of Tomfoolery
++ College of Valor
++ College of Whispers
+#### <br>

+Pick a Level 1 Talent from your chosen Bard Subclass.

+### Level 1: The Art of Magic
-If you have Training with a musical instrument, you can use such an instrument as a focus to cast any Spell you know. <br>
+If you have Training with a musical instrument, you can use such an instrument as a focus to cast any Spell you know.

-### Core: Inspiring Flair
+### Level 1: Inspiring Flair
-When another creature within 10 paces of you makes a Test, you can use 1 Action (and spend 1 MP?) to roll a Flair Die (which is a d6). <br>
-Provided that the creature can either see or hear you, add your Flair Die to their total roll, potentially changing the outcome. <br>
+You can use the Assist Action to aid a creature within 10 paces of you, provided it can either see or hear you.

-### Level 1: Versatile Virtuoso
+### Level 1: Jack of all Trades (*Repeatable*)
-After you finish a Rest, you learn any 1 Spell of your choice until you finish another Rest.
-(PHRASING?
-Restriction?)
+**Prerequisite:** *The Art of Magic*?<br>
+You learn any 1 Spell.<br>
+Increase the size of a die assigned to a Skill by 2, up to 12.

 ### Level 1: Song of Rest?
+The Spirit of Adventure?
 During a Rest, you may soothe yourself or your party through entertainment or artistry.
 (PHRASING?) <br>
 After you finish the Rest, each rested creature regains 1 additional MP (or HP? your choice?).

-### Level 2: Jack of All Trades
+### Level 2: Versatile Virtuoso
-You gain the following benefits:
-+ Your Flair Die is now a d8.
-+ Increase your Maximum HP and MP by 1.
-+ You gain 1 additional Skill Point this level. <br>
-+ You gain Training with a musical instrument or a gaming set of your choice. <br>
-#### <br>

-### Level 3: Jack of All Trades
-You gain the following benefits:
-+ Your Flair Die is now a d10.
-+ Increase your Maximum HP and MP by 1.
-+ You gain 1 additional Skill Point this level. <br>
-+ You gain Training with a musical instrument or a gaming set of your choice. <br>
-#### <br>
+Learn 1 Spell of your choice and mark it as your Versatile Spell.<br>
+Upon finishing a Rest, you may replace your Versatile Spell with any other Spell you don't already know.

 ### Level 4: Jack of All Trades
 You gain the following benefits: